Spencer Dinwiddie: Freshman season (2011–2012)

 In the first regular season game for Colorado, Dinwiddie made his collegiate debut in a 32-point victory over Fort Lewis with seven points and seven rebounds.
 He shot just 2-for-9 from the field.
 Dinwiddie reached double figures in his sixth appearance, which was against Georgia.
 This was the first time he had shot over .500 on field goals up till then.
 The California native led the team to this win and made three key free throws in the final seconds.
 Dinwiddie teamed with fellow freshman Askia Booker, forming another duo on his new team.
 They combined for 677 points, making school history by scoring over 250 points each.
 At the conclusion of the season, they were the only Buffaloes to do so.
 Dinwiddie became a member of the Pac-12 Conference Tournament Championship Team.
 He led Colorado in free throw percentage and ranked third among freshmen in that category.
 By the end of the regular season, Dinwiddie had helped the team earn its first NCAA men's basketball tournament berth since the 2002–03 season.
-Shooting three-pointers at .438 clip, Dinwiddie was named to the Pac-12 All-Freshman Team with Tony Wroten.
+Shooting three -pointers at a .438 clip, Dinwiddie was named to the Pac-12 All-Freshman Team with Tony Wroten.
 He was the only Pac-12 freshman to have a field-goal percentage of over .400 total.